pupil-labs/pupil-docs/neon/real-time-api/tutorials/index.md

 ## Connecting to a Neon Device

 Using the [`discover_one_device`](https://pupil-labs-realtime-api.readthedocs.io/en/stable/api/simple.html#pupil_labs.realtime_api.simple.discover_one_device) function, we can connect to a Neon device connected to your local network.
-Make sure the Neon Companion App is running!
+Make sure the Neon Companion app is running!
 If no device can be found, please check the [troubleshooting section](#troubleshooting) at the end.

 ```python
 from pupil_labs.realtime_api.simple import discover_one_device